Google Sheets

 Keep the new TaskBot B’s table as it is.
 It will update/use data in the same sheet as TaskBot A.

 Link TaskBot B to a different sheet.
 You can simply click on "Edit Google Sheet link" and add a new Google Sheet in your TaskBot B without having to re-map any of the table references in your building blocks.
-That's because the reference used is only the table id, the column names do not need to be re-mapped (unless of course the column names in your other Sheet are different and do not match to the column name references in the building blocks).
+That's because the reference used is only the table id, the column names do not need to be re-mapped (unless the column names in your other Sheet are different and do not match to the column name references in the building blocks).

 If you need to re-authenticate to your Google Sheets, you need to first remove its connection from your Google Account.